-☐ Consistently exceeds clinical performance standards in the application of theoretical concepts, evidence-based practice, and communication (written and verbal).
-Demonstrates exemplary performance in the use of critical thinking and problem solving skills. ☐ Demonstrates exemplary performance in the application of leadership principles and professionalism.
+Consistently exceeds clinical performance standards in the application of theoretical concepts, evidence-based practice, and communication (written and verbal).

+Demonstrates exemplary performance in the use of critical thinking and problem solving skills.
+Demonstrates exemplary performance in the application of leadership principles and professionalism.
+Maintains a minimum of 'B' average on all exams and coursework in N3481.